sjbennett123/polarlarp/content/background/bloody_fist.md

 Every day at 10PM the town of Stonewood gathers to pledge allegiance to the bloody fist and to offer up their tithe.

 The Accords of the Fist mandate that the town give an offering every day.
-This is led by the mayor but if he is away or of infirm health another member of the citizenry will perform this ceremony.
-Each of the townspeople that are able will join around a banner of the bloody fist and recite the Pledge of Servitude.
+This is led by the mayor but if he is away or of infirm health another member of the citizenry perform this ceremony.
+Each of the townspeople that are able  join around a banner of the bloody fist and recite the Pledge of Servitude.

 *The mighty Bloody Fist is benevolent.*